 - Gateway town: Pak Chong (Nakhon Ratchasima side), the north entrance most travelers use.

 - Best months: November to February, cool and dry.
-May to October is the green-monsoon season with thicker waterfalls and harder driving.
+May to October brings the monsoon with thicker waterfalls and harder driving.

 - Headline wildlife: wild Asian elephants (~300 in the park), gibbons, great hornbills, sambar deer, civets after dark.

 The drive is the easy answer.
 Take Highway 1 to the Mittraphap Highway 2, exit at Pak Chong, then turn south on Thanarat Road (Highway 2090).
-The road climbs through fruit stalls, alpaca farms, and the strip of cafés that Bangkok weekend-goers call “Khao Yai food street” before reaching the park gate.
-From central Bangkok the drive runs 2.5 hours off-peak and 3 to 3.5 hours on a Friday evening or a long-weekend Saturday morning.
+The road climbs through fruit stalls, alpaca farms, and the strip of cafés that Bangkok weekenders call “Khao Yai food street” before reaching the park gate.
+From central Bangkok the drive runs 2.5 hours off-peak.
+It stretches to 3 or 3.5 hours on a Friday evening or a long weekend Saturday morning.

 If you do not want to rent a car, the route splits into two legs.
 First leg is Bangkok to Pak Chong town.
 Second leg is Pak Chong town to the park gate.
 The fares break out as: